A quick, easy and delicious pork tenderloin recipe, with a peppercorn gravy pan sauce. A great weeknight dinner, but special enough for company.

 Wine - the recipe specifies white or red wine.
 I usually use white, but red, especially when combined with beef broth, makes a nice, rich gravy.

-Broth - again, the recipe specifies either chicken or beef broth.
-You can use either.
-I don't always have beef broth on hand, so I generally default to chicken.
+Broth – again, the recipe specifies either chicken or beef broth.
+You can use what you have or prefer.
+I don’t always have beef broth on hand, so I generally default to chicken.
 Beef broth makes a richer, darker gravy, if you prefer that.

 Cream - heavy, 35% b.f. whipping cream is specified in the recipe as it's higher fat content prevents the sauce from splitting in the presence of the acidic wine.
 While you can use a lighter cream, it may split and leave small, white fatty bits in your gravy.
 All that said, the gravy is lovely with or without cream, so you can also omit the cream, if you like.